 Honey and Crystallization

 All honey crystallizes eventually, given the right conditions.
 Crystallization depends mainly on the proportion of Glucose and Fructose and temperature.
 Glucose dominant honey is likely to crystallize quicker.
-Honey crystallizes quickest in a temperature range from about 6-12 degrees C. However when your honey eventually crystallizes it should form an almost creamy fine crystal structure.
+Honey crystallizes quickest in a temperature range from about 6-14 degrees C. However when your honey eventually crystallizes it should form from an almost creamy fine crystal structure to a slightly larger crystal,.
 (Arbutus and Raspberry can be something of an exception, owing to their naturally high water content).
-Some honey like Carob honey with a high glucose content takes years to crystallize, but the typical reason the average "Runny Honey" from shops stays runny is because it has been heat treated.
+Some honey like Carob honey with a high fructose content takes years to crystallize, but the typical reason the average "Runny Honey" from shops stays runny is because it has been heat treated.

 If you turn a jar of honey upside down, it should form one single large bubble of air as it travels to the top.
 If it breaks up it means there is probably too much water in your honey and it lacks purity.